 Hi, I’m Nicholas Alan Yandell and welcome to my page!

-I’m a Portland, Oregon-based composer, musician, writer, & visual artist.
+I’m a Portland, Oregon-based composer, musician, writer, visual artist, and private music composition instructor.
 Musically, I specialize in composing film scores, contemporary classical concert works, post-rock, and electronic music.
 I’ve composed or collaborated on a number of scores for short films and film projects and have had the pleasure of having works performed by such artists as the Delgani String Quartet, cellist Marilyn De Olivera, the Iridescence Piano Flute Duo, the Madrona Viola Duo, and pianist Dianne Davies, as well as numerous other performances through Cascadia Composers (a chapter of NACUSA).
 In 2019, I had the honor of being one of the four composers commissioned by 45th Parallel to set the words of poet Micah Fletcher to music and got to perform with the Pyxis Quartet (and percussionist Sergio Carreno) at their: "I Spat in the Eye of Hate and Lived" concert.
 I also hold a Masters of Music Composition and a Bachelor of Music from Five Towns College in Dix Hills, NY, and have had the honor of being named the 2020 Composer of the Year by the Oregon Music Teacher’s Association (OMTA).

 In all my creative works, I’m interested in delving deeply into subjects such as mental health and psychology, spirituality and perseverance, all with an ultimately hopeful outlook, woven into strongly comprehensible narratives.
 As a queer person, I also use creativity to express my struggles with identity and sexuality as well as my own personal journey to acceptance.
 In music composition, I willingly and whole-heartedly embrace the opportunity to compose for any instrumental or vocal combination and have even made my own instruments for performances.